 Digital Divide Consult

-If you would benefit from video telehealth services but don’t have internet access or a video-capable device, your VA care team can help through the Digital Divide Consult.
+If you don’t have internet access or an internet-connected device, your VA care team can help.

-With the Digital Divide Consult, your VA provider can refer you to a VA social worker.
+Through the Digital Divide Consult process, your VA provider can refer you to a VA social worker.
 The social worker can determine whether you are eligible for programs that can help you get the internet service or technology needed for VA telehealth.